lhcb/starterkit-lessons/install-party.md

 > * Install git from source
 > * Install Anaconda

-The `lhcbstarterkitN` machines you used during this workshop will stop existing after the weekend.
-In order for you to keep using the great tools you learnt about in the last few days on `lxplus` you have to install them there by hand.
+In order to follow the Basics part of the workshop (first two days) you will need to have recent versions of Python and Git installed either on your laptop or on lxplus.
+The instructions below explain how you can install Python and libraries for scientific computing on lxplus by using the the Anaconda Python distribution.
+After that, they explain how you can compile a recent version of git, because the default version on lxplus is very old and doesn't support all the features we'll need.

 > ## Health warning {.callout}
 > Once you install things yourself you have an environment that is different
 > from the "standard" LHCb setup.
 It means you have to keep software up-to-date
 > yourself and when things start going wrong everyone will blame it on your
 > custom setup.
 Keep that in mind.
-With great tools, comes great responsibility.
+With great tools comes great responsibility.

-These instructions are fairly straight forward and set you up with all the tools you learnt about in the last few days.
-It is also fairly easy to undo this setup and return to the standard LHCb setup.

-We will install a modern version of `git` and the `Anaconda` python distribution.

 `Anaconda` is a complete set of `python` interpreter and useful libraries.
 For example it comes with `ipython` pre-installed as well as `matplotlib` and `scikit-learn`.